 The rectory was built in 1935, replacing the little white farmhouse.
 Above the entrance to the rectory is a canopy and a four foot statue of St. Peter.
 It was sculpted by Wallace Rosenbauer, Director of Sculpture at the Kansas City Art Institute.

 The ground was broken for the present church on December 26, 1943.
 Due to wartime restrictions on building, permission to build had to be obtained from the government.
 However, as early as 1941, Msgr.
 McKay had persuaded the Holy Name Society to take charge of a campaign fund raiser to build the new church.
 On November 1, 1941, McKay signed an agreement with the firm of Carroll and Dean to design the church.
 The Kansas City Star, on February 13, 1944, stated that when the Parish approached the city about a rezoning matter connected to the church, it created a “City Hall teapot tempest.”
 In the architectural plans drawn up by Carroll and Dean, the platform, steps and wall in front of the church extended 6 feet into Meyer Boulevard’s parkway.
 However, the plans were reviewed by the City Council’s Art Commission, who later decided that the design was “a work of art” and recommended approval.
-The wall carries the inscription: “I have Loved, Oh Lord, The beauty of Thy House.”
+The wall carries the inscription, “I have built a House to His Name, That He might dwell there forever.”

 The church was dedicated on September 8, 1946.
 It was 143 feet long and 54 feet wide.
 It reached a height of 67 feet.
 The church could seat 700 on the main floor and 131 in both balconies.
 It contained a special Lady Chapel, seating 50.
 The choir was located in front of the church, and overlooked the sanctuary, high to the left of the congregation, behind a Gothic plaster grille.